Routing table

 Has open-source AI caught up to closed-source AI in 2026?

 Partly.
-DeepSeek V4 (released April 24, 2026), Qwen 3.6, and Llama 4 Maverick are competitive on cost and on many benchmarks [Aggregator].
+DeepSeek V4 (V4-Pro and V4-Flash) and Qwen3.7-Plus are competitive on cost and on many benchmarks [Aggregator].
 DeepSeek V4 is publicly positioned as near-frontier, but still behind the strongest closed frontier models on the hardest reasoning and agentic benchmarks [Vendor + Aggregator].
-The Council on Foreign Relations' independent analysis reached a similar conclusion.
 "Caught up" is true if your task is moderate.
 "Caught up" is overstating it if your task is at the frontier.

 Does a bigger context window mean better long-document recall?